LutzGross/esys-escript.github.io/tools/pip/README.md

 the end-user's system will issue a warning if not set and restart Python with the library path set.

-- Set up `run-escript` and `runmodel` script entry points on the end-user's command line path.
+- Set up `run-escript` and `runmodel` script entry points, runable from the end-user's command line path.

 The pip module build script dependencies need to be installed before launching the build: